-As always, the Bodies of Work on display this year represent hours of hard work, dedication and creativity on behalf of our Year 12 students.
+As always, the Bodies of Work produced this year represent hours of hard work, dedication and creativity on behalf of our Year 12 students.

-Each year, our students capture some beautiful moments in their lives and open their souls for us to observe and the 2020 cohort is no exception.
-There are some beautiful works that tell some very moving stories of their own experience.
+In challenging circumstances and under lockdown conditions, our Year 12 students have managed to capture some beautiful moments in their lives and open their souls for us to observe.
+There are some thought provoking works that tell some very moving stories of their own experience.
 Their skill is only matched by their courage to share their story with the viewers of their works.
 We are immensely proud of them.

-From the depiction of personal experiences through beautiful drawings; to the impact of unsustainable practices on our coral reefs depicted as a sculpture; to capturing the child within us through video, our students should be proud of the technically refined and beautifully meaningful Bodies of Work they have produced this year.
+From the depiction of personal experiences through beautiful drawings; photo media that sparks a conversation about climate change and its impact on our coral reefs; the dramatic landscape paintings of a property devastated by the 2020 bushfires; and the beautiful ceramics that celebrate a rich heritage; our students should be proud of the technically refined and beautifully meaningful Bodies of Work they have produced this year.

 Congratulations to each and every student, to their families who supported them and to our Visual Arts Department staff who have guided and encouraged them throughout the creation of each and every project.

 Welcome to the 2021 HSC Visual Arts Exhibition.